Hoenson

 Compressors

-I actually mostly use the Live stock commpressors, but I've gotten great results with Vulf Compressor on the drum bus.
-I believe I've used this on every single song on Modernity EP.
+Mostly stock compressors, but Vulf Compressor occasionally sounds amazing on the drum bus.
+I believe I’ve used this on every single song on Modernity EP.

 Limiters